pborenstein/esther.lol/src/esther.md

 ### Esther

-> If it pleases the king, and if the king likes me, and if he thinks this is a good idea, and if he approves of me, let a decree be written to repeal the Haman's decree, which was to kill the Jews throughout the empire.
+> If it pleases the king, and if the king likes me,
+> and if he thinks this is a good idea, and if he approves of me,
+> let a decree be written to repeal the Haman's decree,
+> which was to kill the Jews throughout the empire.

 #### Mordechai's New Decree

 ### King

 > No can do, toots.
-The original decree was signed with the royal signet ring, so it cannot be repealed.
-What to do, what to do?
+The original decree was sealed with
+> the royal signet ring, so it cannot be repealed.
+> What to do, what to do?
 > I know!
 Mordechai!
-You write up a new decree to fix this, then sign it with the royal signet ring, so it can't be repealed.
+You write up a new decree
+> to fix this.
+> Then use the royal signet ring to seal it,
+> so it can't be repealed.

 Mordechai's new decree stated that for one day, on the 13th of Adar,